 All in all, it is one of the best laptops for engineers and we found no problem with all the promises Asus made while delivering the laptop.

-Dell Inspiron is a great laptop for engineering students as well as engineers which is equipped with a display of 15.6 inches and NVIDIA GeForce GTX 960M graphics card.
+Dell Inspiron is a great laptop for engineering students as well as engineers which is equipped with a display of 17.3 inches and AMD Radeon 530 graphics card.

-It has a powerful Intel Quad Core i7-6700HQ processor along with its classic design of 6.1 pounds and it is known for its portability.
+It has a powerful Intel Quad Core i7-8550U processor along with its classic design of 6.1 pounds and it is known for its portability.

 It is a medium-end laptop which is fully worth the money and you use it for all kinds of tasks, be it playing latest games, or watching movies or videos online, engineering applications or using social media sites like Facebook and Twitter as well as communicating with friends and family through Skype.

-With a huge space of 1 TB hard drive, you can store as many of your important documents, favourite movies, pictures and anything for your personal usage in future.
+With a huge storage capacity of a 256GB SSD and a 2 TB hard drive, you can store as many of your important documents, favorite movies, pictures and anything for your personal usage in future.

-So in short, if you are looking to fulfil all your requirements, from 4K HD display to i7 processor, you are in for a treat with the new Dell Inspiron i7579-5012.
+So in short, if you are looking to fulfill all your requirements, from 17.3" display to i7 processor, you are in for a treat with the Dell Inspiron 17 5000.

 From average computer users to classy professionals, from gaming maestros to movie buffs, this laptop is suitable for everyone and is the best buy at this price range.

-The Acer Aspire E 15 is a budget-conscious notebook targeted to the middle segment of engineers which largely require notebooks for work and entertainment purposes.
+The Acer Aspire 5 is a budget-conscious notebook targeted to the middle segment of engineers which largely require notebooks for work and entertainment purposes.
 It is a great laptop with a few downsides.

-It boasts an incredible battery life of 15 hours while doing normal tasks.
+It boasts an very respectable battery life of 8 hours while doing normal tasks.
 This makes it one of the best battery life laptops.

-It comes with pre-installed 8GB DDR4 RAM which is upgradable to 32 GB.
-It is equipped with a dedicated graphics GPU using an NVIDIA GeForce MX150.
+It comes with pre-installed 12GB DDR4 RAM which is upgradable to 32 GB.
+It is equipped with a dedicated graphics GPU using an NVIDIA GeForce MX250.
 It is not built specifically for gaming but can be used to play titles like FIFA, COD, WOW, Sims 4, etc.

 Multiple connectivity ports have been provided in It.
 The weight may be an issue as it is a bit bulky and some might not prefer carrying it around.
-With only 256 SSD it may not have enough storage space for some people.
-If so, the storage can be updated, external storage can be used, or you can store files in a cloud service like Google Drive or DropBox.
+The 512GB SSD is enough storage for most purposes.
+If not, the storage can be updated, external storage can be used, or you can store files in a cloud service like Google Drive or DropBox.

-Keeping all the above features and its downside in consideration, the Acer Aspire E 15 is still a nice budget buy if not used frequently for travel.
+Keeping all the above features and its downside in consideration, the Acer Aspire 5 is still a nice budget buy if not used frequently for travel.

 The ASUS VivoBook Pro has some great features for engineering students.